andrechristikan/ack-nestjs-boilerplate/README.md

 ## Features

-Cool features, [see this for more information][ack-docs-features] 😎.
+Cool features, [click this for more information][ack-docs-features] 😎.

 ## Documentation